brennane/RepRapGuru/README.md

 I got my kit for about $250 from Amazon, or whatever they were selling them for on Black Friday.
 I think a better kit with more fit and finish and fewer part issues is going to cost more ...
 Anycubic has an attractive kit for $390 over on Amazon.

 I solved my major issues with my kit for $40.00 on my end and probably a $20-30 part replacement from RRG support.
 Let's call that $70 of "upgrades"  Worth it.
 I think for $250 cost yeah.
-For something north of $300 ...
-I am very leery.
-Prices and situation changes.
+For something north of $300 ... maybe I would have returned for a different kit.

 Read details on my [Essential Upgrades](Essential_Upgrades)